MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-basic-tab-app.md

 If you would like to learn how to start a project with Teams Toolkit from scratch, let's go through the step-by-step guide.

-Unlike codespaces, you need to set up your development environment.
+Unlike codespace, you need to set up your development environment.
 Let's start building your basic tab app.

 > [!div class="nextstepaction"]
 > [Start building a basic tab app](../sbs-gs-javascript.yml)